Liceu bombing: Casualties

 An accurate count of the victims has been difficult to ascertain, as the Spanish government provided no official death toll and imposed a gag order on press coverage of the bombing.
 According to the court case files, 20 people were confirmed to have been killed and 27 more were wounded.
 Among the dead was a 14-year-old girl, and nine women.
 Historian Julián Casanova gave 22 as the number of people killed.
 In The Battle Against Anarchist Terrorism, Richard Bach Jensen estimated that as many as 30 people had been killed: according to historian George Esenwein, the bombing initially killed 15 people and wounded 50; by December 1893, The Times and The New York Times reported that 15 more people had died from their wounds.
 This would have left 35 people among the wounded survivors.
 The highest estimate of the death toll was provided by a 1901 article published in The Catholic World, which claimed that the bombing had instantly killed 15 people and mortally wounded 40 more.

 At the time, the Liceu bombing was one of the deadliest terrorist attacks in the history of the anarchist movement.
 The bombing killed more people in a single attack than the total number of deaths caused in the previous three decades of terrorist attacks, including all those caused by anarchist terrorism since the 1880s.
 It also killed twice as many people as had died as a result of French anarchist terrorism during the whole 1890s.

-Two days after the bombing, a mass funeral for those killed in the bombing, with their caskets being taken out in heavy rain on a procession from the Hospital de la Santa Creu.
+Two days after the bombing, a mass funeral for those killed in the bombing was held, with their caskets being taken out in heavy rain on a procession from the Hospital de la Santa Creu.
 At the head of the procession were mounted police of the Municipal Guard, followed by children holding candles and priests reciting mourning rites.
 Passing many mourners along the way, the procession made its way down La Rambla, where streetlights decorated with black ornaments and black sheets hung from balconies.
 Hearses carrying the dead, covered in flowers, moved slowly down the street.
 They were followed by members of Barcelona's high society, including Martínez Campos himself.
 As the procession approached the Columbus Monument, the police grew nervous that it would become a target for another anarchist attack.
 Santiago Salvador had asked his comrades for more bombs so that he could attack the procession, but they refused to give him any.
 He instead joined the procession at the Columbus Monument, where he saw all of the local authorities gathered together; he lamented that he had missed a "magnificent occasion to throw more bombs".